rkevin-arch/ECS189M/utils/mellivora/README.md

 ### `htdocs/challenges.php`
 Changed line 236 to be `',$challenge['description'],'`, just because I don't like bbcode.
 Don't have time to grab a markdown parser in PHP, so I'm doing it by hand and putting the HTML in the description.
 I know this means potential for XSS but I'm in full control of the description and no one else is.

+Also, changed line 17 to display `<h4>Your submission is awaiting manual marking.
+Please email Kevin your solution for that challenge.</h4>` for manual marking of ropchain challenges.

+Also also, changed the foreach loop around line 83 to fix an issue where it says the category will be available in a negative amount of time if the category is already due.

 ### `include/layout/scores.inc.php` and `include/layout/user.inc.php
 Documented [here](https://github.com/Nakiami/mellivora/pull/128)

+### `htdocs/admin/index.php`, `htdocs/challenges.php`

 ## Additions